ARM-software/CMSIS_5/CMSIS/NN/Tests/UnitTest/README.md

 ## Overview of the Folders

 - `Output` - This will be created when building.
-- `Profiles` - These are the Mbed settings that are used.
+- `Mbed` - These are the Mbed settings that are used.
+See Mbed/README.md.
 - `PregeneratedData` - These are tests sets of data that have been previously been generated and are used in the unit tests.
 - `TestCases` - Here are the actual unit tests.
 For each function under test there is a folder under here.
 - `TestCases/<cmsis-nn function name>` - For each function under test there is a folder with the same name with test_ prepended to the name and it contains a c-file with the actual unit tests.
 For example for arm_convolve_s8() the file is called test_arm_convolve_s8.c